emreatilgan/P-Companion/README.md

 # P-Companion: Diversified Complementary Product Recommendation

-This is an implementation of the paper "P-Companion: A Principled Framework for Diversified Complementary Product Recommendation". https://assets.amazon.science/d5/16/3f7809974a899a11bacdadefdf24/p-companion-a-principled-framework-for-diversified-complementary-product-recommendation.pdf
+This is an unofficial implementation of the paper "P-Companion: A Principled Framework for Diversified Complementary Product Recommendation". https://assets.amazon.science/d5/16/3f7809974a899a11bacdadefdf24/p-companion-a-principled-framework-for-diversified-complementary-product-recommendation.pdf

 ## Features